foundry-rs/book/src/reference/forge/forge-build.md

 The command can be run in watch mode by passing `--watch [PATH...]`, which will rebuild every time a watched file or directory is changed.
 The source directory is watched by default.

+#### Sparse Mode (experimental)

+Sparse mode only compiles files that match certain criteria.

+By default, this filter applies to files that have not been changed since the last build, but for commands that take file filters (e.g. [forge test](./forge-test.md)), sparse mode will only recompile files that match the filter.

+Sparse mode is opt-in until the feature is stabilized.
+To opt-in to sparse mode and try it out, set [`sparse_mode`][sparse-mode] in your configuration file.

 ### OPTIONS

 #### Build Options